ajstadlin/GridTrak/Documentation/Wiki.github/Open_Source_SynchroPhasor_PUM_Project.md

 # Open Source SynchroPhasor PMU Project
 #### Project Description
-The Open Source SynchroPhasor PMUs Project provides resources that enable you to build your own SynchroPhasor measuring sensors for use with the openPDC project, research, development, or electric grid observation.

-* Open source resources enabling you to construct your own PMU for research, experimentation, development, or fun.
-The information provided here is intended to be reproducible, repeatable, and reusable in your own projects.
+The Open Source SynchroPhasor PMU Project provides resources that enable you to construct your own SynchroPhasor PMU sensor.
+The resources in this project are intended to be open source, reproducible, repeatable, and reusable in your own projects.
-* The open source resources hosted here can be used with the openPDC - Open Source Phasor Data Concentrator project software.
+* Open Source PMU sensors can be used with the openPDC - the Open Source Phasor Data Concentrator project software.
-* **If you have an open source PMU, please let us know so we can include a description and links to your project.**

 ## GridTrak Open Source PMU (GTosPMU)
+The *GridTrak* Open Source PMU or *GTosPMU* is a specific implementation of an Open Source SynchroPhasor PMU created using the resources hosted in this project.

-### How GridTrak Open Source PMU (GTosPMU) Works:
+### How the GridTrak Open Source PMU (GTosPMU) Works
-The GridTrak PMU is a hardware sensor designed to measure and transmit AC SynchroPhasor Frequency, Phase Angle, and Magnitude digitally by:
+The GridTrak PMU is a hardware sensor designed to measure and transmit AC SynchroPhasor Frequency, Phase Angle, and Magnitude digitally using the following technology:

-* Converts the AC signal to complimentary square waves using a operatonal amplifier and precision voltage reference
+* Converts the AC signal to complimentary square waves using an operatonal amplifier and precision voltage reference
-* Uses a precision timer to measure square wave cycle (Frequency) and offset from a PPS time reference (Phase angle)
+* Uses a precision timer to measure the Frequency of square wave cycles and Phase Angle from a Pulse per Second (PPS) time reference
-* Calculates Magnitude for the ideal sine wave of the signal
+* Calculates the Voltage Magnitude for the ideal sine wave of the signal
 * Optionally uses GPS for precision PPS triggering and SynchroPhasor measurement values
 * Transmits Data per IEEE C37.118-2005 specifications or in plain text
-* Compatible with openPDC for extended application and systems development
+* Compatible with openPDC and PMUConnectionTester for extended application and systems development

-The GridTrak concept filters out the original wave form, harmonics, and distortion by the square wave conversion of the analog input signal to a digital signal.
-If you need to measure or observe wave form distortion or harmonics, this is not the PMU for the job.
+The GridTrak PMU's square wave conversion of the analog input signal to a digital signal filters out the original wave form, harmonics, and distortion.
+If you need to measure or observe wave form distortion or harmonics, you need a different PMU.

 Description | Photo |
 ----- | ----- |